Eating Disorders and Addiction

 Treatment for Eating Disorders

-At Canyon Crossing, we understand that chemical addiction usually doesn’t stand alone.
-Food, along with other behaviors, can impede our success with recovery and sobriety.
-Canyon Crossing offers specialty groups dealing with body image, our relationship with food, and how to heal the damage from eating disorders.
+At Canyon Crossing, we understand that chemical addiction occurs alongside other issues.
+Food, along with unhealthy behaviors, can impede one’s success with recovery and sobriety.
+Canyon Crossing offers specialty groups dealing with body image, establishing a healthy relationship with food, and healing the damage from eating disorders.

-While staying at Canyon Crossing, clients are able to meet with a nutritionist that specializes in eating disorders.
+While staying at Canyon Crossing, clients meet with a nutritionist who specializes in eating disorders.
 Together, they can create meal plans and new, healthy coping skills.
-Nutrition and wellness groups, along with yoga and outdoor adventures, help participants to get “back in the body” and help heal the relationship between food, trauma, and body image.
+Nutrition and wellness groups, along with yoga and outdoor adventures, help participants to get “back in the body” and heal the relationship between food, trauma, and body image.